UPDATED: Jul 14, 2020

-A recent poll of young drivers revealed that nearly 70% of those questioned have lied on an insurance application in order to reduce their premiums.
+A recent poll revealed that nearly 70% of young drivers lie to get cheaper car insurance and reduce their premiums.
 This may come as a bit of a shock to the drivers that they could be causing their policies to be invalidated.

 Insurance companies are commonly checking all the i’s and t’s after a